 Storage & Security

-Secure, enclosed garage storage is typically mandatory.
-GPS tracking, alarm systems, and CCTV at the storage location can all help reduce premiums.
+Secure enclosed garage storage is typically mandatory.
+GPS tracking, alarm systems, and CCTV can all help reduce premiums.

 Every Rolls-Royce has a unique specification.
-Agreed-value cover is essential to ensure the full bespoke replacement cost is protected.
+Agreed-value cover is essential to protect the full bespoke replacement cost.

 🔧